 |Travel, Accident and Baggage||Travel Insurance Agents must follow application procedures.
 There is no pre-licensing requirement.|

 Provincial Exams - Life, Accident & Sickness, General Level 1

-Life, Accident and Sickness and General provincial insurance exams are conducted in Halifax, and Access Nova Scotia offices (outside of HRM).
+Life, Accident and Sickness and General provincial insurance exams are conducted in Halifax.
+General exams only can be written at Access Nova Scotia offices (outside of HRM).